nathanael-fijalkow/DeepSynth/README.md

 ### Abstract

- _We consider the problem of automatically constructing com- puter programs from input-output examples.
-We investigate how to augment probabilistic and neural program synthe- sis methods with new search algorithms, proposing a frame- work called distribution-based search.
-Within this framework, we introduce two new search algorithms: HEAP SEARCH, an enumerative method, and SQRT SAMPLING, a proba- bilistic method.
+ _We consider the problem of automatically constructing computer programs from input-output examples.
+We investigate how to augment probabilistic and neural program synthesis methods with new search algorithms, proposing a framework called distribution-based search.
+Within this framework, we introduce two new search algorithms: HEAP SEARCH, an enumerative method, and SQRT SAMPLING, a probabilistic method.
 We prove certain optimality guarantees for both methods, show how they integrate with probabilistic and neural techniques, and demonstrate how they can operate at scale across parallel compute environments.
 Collectively